At a Glance – An Overview of Camp Timanous

 130 boys, ages 8-15, from over 26 states and 8 countries.
 50% are second, third, fourth, or fifth generation.
 Campers represent a wide diversity of economic, social, and ethnic backgrounds.
 29 have brothers at camp.
 Small size ensures personal attention to every boy.

-Our activities are well organized and structured with a balance between instructive and recreational and include all water and land sports plus woodshop, crafts, extensive camping program and too many others to mention.
+Our activities are well organized and structured with a balance between instructive and recreational and include all water and land sports plus woodshop, crafts, an extensive camping program and too many others to mention.
 There are many alternatives to regular daily routine.

 Campers and counselors live together in 10 large but simple wooden cabins each housing about 15 people and nestled along the shore.
 Although there is no electricity in the cabins, modern bath facilities are located near the cabins.